Muscote Bay – Prince Edward County

 • Reproductive Law

 Mayeski Mathers LLP is committed to providing affordable legal services to its clients.
-We are the only firm in Prince Edward County that offers legal services provided by a paralegal.
 Lindsay Dunn as the firm’s paralegal is able to deal with a variety of legal issues at less cost than engaging a lawyer.
 She has trial experience and offers representation to clients in Small Claims Court matters, Provincial Offences matters, as well as various administrative boards and tribunals, such as the Landlord and Tenant Board.

 Mayeski Mathers LLP understands that businesses need predictability with respect